kubedb/cli/docs/guides/mysql/custom-config/using-custom-config.md

 # Using Custom Configuration File

-KubeDB supports providing a custom configuration file for MySQL.
-This tutorial will show you how to use KubeDB to run a  MySQL database with a custom configuration file.
+KubeDB supports providing custom configuration for MySQL.
+This tutorial will show you how to use KubeDB to run a MySQL database with custom configuration.

 ## Before You Begin